 1) an assessment/quiz by provider of Category I CECH OR

 2) an evaluation of job duties by a supervisor (Category II CECH).

 Want to know what the Category II Performance Assessment looks like?
-Visit: www.nchec.org/continuing-education to view a draft form.
+Visit: https://www.nchec.org/continuing-competency to view the form.
 The performance assessment is the first time that CHES® will be able to claim 5 full CECH for work experience!

 CC measurements will prove the commitment and professional development of a professional, and is now required due to changes in national and international accreditation standards.
 CC requirements are a quality assurance measurement for organizations and consumers receiving the services of CHES® and MCHES®.
 NCHEC is dedicated to meeting public expectations about the competence of practitioners in the field of health education and promotion.
 A measurement of the continued competence of a credential holder will provide value to the CHES® and MCHES® certifications.